Unified discontinuous Galerkin analysis of a thermo/poro-viscoelasticity model: Proof of convergence estimate (Theorem )

 In this work, we have presented a PolyDG formulation for the thermo/poro-viscoelasticity problem.
 The model derivation remarks on which terms are more or less significant depending on the physical parameters of our test cases and, consequently, on the reference application.
 The stability estimate in the semi-discrete framework highlights the mild requirements on the physical parameters of the model problem.
 Moreover, it is general with respect to the choice of a fully-inertial or quasi-static model.
+For the semi-discrete framework, an a-priori error estimate is provided.
 Numerical simulations are performed to test the convergence and robustness properties of the proposed method.
 The results also show that the method provides a good approximation when considering limit cases in the ranges of physical parameters and presents some partial-superconvergence results.
 Finally, some benchmark verifications and physically sound test cases are presented, showing that the PolyDG discretization scheme can be appealing for real problem simulations with appropriate parameters.
 In particular, we used the Spe10 benchmark to highlight the impact of modeling choice on the fluid flow in heterogeneous media in geophysics.

 Further developments of the present work are possible.
 In particular, we mention the extension to other non-linear models for visco-elasticity.
 Secondly, to reduce the large computational cost required to deal with the fully coupled problem, two possible approaches are designing effective preconditioning techniques for the resulting system and developing effective splitting schemes.
 Given the improvements in the linear system resolution strategy, extending the implementation to the three-dimensional case is a further possible improvement.
 For this, generating and managing the computational mesh is also a point of development and interest.
+Finally, it would be interesting to analyze the complete thermo-poro-viscoelastic model, which has several applications.
+From a mathematical point of view, the coupling between the fluid and the temperature fields would provide interesting additional challenges, such as the presence of the nonlinear temperature convective term.